sagemath/sagewiki_to_gh-2022-10-10/days110.md

  * '''Registration''': If you intend to participate, please register here: https://zulip.sagemath.org/#narrow/stream/128-sd110/topic/Registration

  * Join our [[https://zulip.sagemath.org/#narrow/stream/128-sd110|zulip #sd110]] messaging stream.
-This stream will contain all of the information regarding the talks and evens for SageDays110.
+This stream will contain all of the information regarding the talks and events for Sage Days 110.

  * '''Video conferencing''': We will primarily be using Zoom and [[https://bigbluebutton.org/|BigBlueButton]] (BBB; see [[https://en.wikipedia.org/wiki/BigBlueButton|Wikipedia page]]; [[https://bigbluebutton.org/open-source-license/|license]]) (with BBB servers at Orsay and/or other French institutions).
 However, other software such as Google Meet can also be used.